gosia11740/Projekt-Koncowy/README.md

 # Projekt-Koncowy
  This is my Final Project.
 I made it to pass a course in CodersLab.
- Tt is a web app to see how human muscles work and look.
+It is a web application for planning your training sessions.
+I made it mainly to practice tests on it.